apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

 nvm install 14.17.5
 npm install --global sfdx-cli@latest-rc
 ```
  (note: see salesforce installation instructions for using or switching to the stable npm sfdx version instead of the release candidate rc version).
-If you try to install the nvm in the root it gives permission errors so you have to make a /home/node to install the global packages
+If you try to install the nvm in the root npm gives permission errors, so you have to use /home/node to install the global packages. npm just doesn't like it when you use the /root folder for home